-[Interview] Not like the last time: why Gaza is new 'rip' in Belgian society
+[Interview] Not like last time: Why Gaza is a new 'rip' in Belgian society

 Already a member?

-"Antisemitism and Islamophobia" always "go through the roof" in Belgium, he said, because it is home to some 50,000 Jews and 800,000 Muslims.
+"Antisemitism and Islamophobia go through the roof" in Belgium, he said, because it is home to some 50,000 Jews and 800,000 Muslims.

 According to past wisdom, such as ULB University's 2011 analysis of Israel's 2008/2009 war on Gaza, "this effect was not lasting and wore off after a couple of weeks".